 From The Conjuring‘s setting of Rhode Island, to Stephen King’s numerous stories set in Maine, New England seems to be perpetually haunted by fictional villains and monsters.
-Perhaps it’s because of the deep-rooted history here in the North, the Salem witch trials, or the numerous real-life haunted accounts, but whatever the reason, Massachusetts is uniquely suited for spooky ambience right now.
-Read on to learn about 8 movies set in Massachusetts that are perfect to watch for Halloween—and take place in areas that look uncannily familiar…
+Perhaps it’s because of the deep-rooted history here in the North, such as the Salem witch trials, or the numerous real-life haunted accounts, but whatever the reason, Massachusetts is uniquely suited for spooky ambiance right now.
+Read on to learn about 8 movies set in Massachusetts that are perfect to watch for as we approach Halloween—and take place in areas that look uncannily familiar…

 1. Jaws (1975)

 Jaws is considered to be the first summer blockbuster film, but it’s just as scary to watch in the fall!
 While the film technically takes place in the fictional town of Amity Hill in New York, it was actually filmed on Martha’s Vineyard.
 Many of the buildings featured in the movie, like the Amity Police Department and The Amity Gazette, are still standing in the town.
 Just keep your eyes peeled for killer sharks in the water!

 This 60s horror classic tells the tale of the haunted Hill House, located just miles outside of Boston.
 But if you thought that the infamous house in the movie appears to be way too old and spooky for typical Massachusetts architecture, you’d be correct—The Haunting was actually filmed at Ettington in Warwickshire, England.
 However, maybe it’s that clash of Old World versus New World setting that makes Hill House lost in time and perpetually haunted!